LaunchCodeEducation/lchs/src/chapters/local-dev/vscode-turtles.rst

 #.
 Create a ``Screen`` object and use it to keep the drawing space open until
    you click in the window.
 #.
 Add a title to the drawing window.
 #.
 Change the width of the drawing space.
-For your device, how large can you
+For your device, how wide can you
-   make the width before a scroll bar appears?
+   make the screen?
 #.
 Change the height of the drawing space.
-For your device, how large can you
+For your device, how tall can you
-   make the width before a scroll bar appears?
+   make the screen?
 #.
 Resize of the window to be 400 pixels wide and 500 pixels tall.
 #.
 Change the background color of the window.
 #.
 Change the movement commands to make ``bob`` draw something else.
 Can